 The battery is listed as having the same capacity for the M1 MacBook Air, along with the 30-watt USB-C power adapter, but the power efficiencies of the M1 give it some considerable benefits.
 Battery usage has been raised to a maximum of 15 hours of web access, and up to 18 hours for movie playback.

-For users, this extra battery life means the new MacBook Air will be capable of lasting for far longer than the previous generation, regardless of the workload.
+For users, this extra battery life means the new MacBook Air is capable of lasting for far longer than the previous generation, regardless of the workload.

 M1 MacBook Air versus Intel MacBook Air - Other Specifications

 Apple has included a 720p FaceTime HD camera in both versions of the MacBook Air, which is located above the display.
-Touch ID is present and usable in both for biometric authentication.
+For the M1 version, Apple is taking advantage of the Neural Engine to perform image processing, such as adjusting the white balance and exposure, for a better image.

 Both versions of the MacBook Air have a pair of stereo speakers with wide stereo sound and support for Dolby Atmos playback.
 For recording audio, it has a three-microphone array with directional beamforming.